 What can I spend the money on?

-While you do not have to explain to the defendant or the Court why you need the money, in practice you are more likely to receive an interim payment if you can show that the money will be put to good use.
+While you do not have to explain to the defendant or the court why you need the money, in practice, you are more likely to receive an interim payment if you can show that you need the money to cover medical treatments and living costs.